BDI-ENIB/hermin-I/dolmen/README.txt

             for Arch/Manjaro => sudo pacman -S xterm

 WARNING if you have Anaconda installed you must deactivate conda (conda deactivate) before install tkinter and matplotlib and activate conda after that (conda activate)
 Because all python code runs with Anaconda python (if it is installed) and Tkinter does not run entirely (for font size and type).
 You must install the python dependencies with conda disabled in order to install them in the linux python (because Dolmen uses the linux python and not that of Anaconda).
 Then reactivate conda.
+But if you want, you can use Dolmen with the Anaconda's Python but without font size and type.
+Just install the Python Requirement without deactivate conda.